ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

 	- Matt Colville video on on making towns.
 	Keeping the rest of the world on Drakkenheim alive:
 	- Determine some major events that would be significant or interesting to some of our characters going on in Drakkenheim overall. <>indicates freely learned about.
-		- Drakkenheim Rumor: **Rumors that a man with seven eyes tends to the sick in an old water treatment facility.
-Some say people have even come away from it without the touch of contamination.** Has yet to be added.
+		- Drakkenheim Rumor: ~~**Rumors that a man with seven eyes tends to the sick in an old water treatment facility.
+Some say people have even come away from it without the touch of contamination.**~~ Added.
 		- <>Emberwood: ~~**Knight Captain Theodore Marshal apparently leading forces within Camp Dawn on strenuous training sequence, ensuring they are prepared for anything to come.~~ Spoke about.**
 			- Can be found out on DC 13-15 check of some kind: Was apparently requested to stay there by Ophelia Reed in turn to his own request for her to .
 		- Newspaper: **The name of Eldrick Runeweaver, current lead of the Amethyst Academy once again thanked as personally present for the receiving of Mageborn from Elyria.
 A recent discovery of multiple mageborn has lead to a successful validation for the Edicts of Lumen as the children get handed over to representatives of the Amethyst Academy.**